LucasDelfino92/morrowindsharp/setup.md

 - When installation has finished, uncheck both options and click **Finish**.
 - Go to your **Morrowind\Data** folder and delete **XE Sky Variations.esp**.

-> **XE Sky Variations** is an optional mod included in MGE XE that will randomize the sky colour and sunrise/sunset every day.
+> ℹ️ **XE Sky Variations** is an optional mod included in MGE XE that will randomize the sky colour and sunrise/sunset every day.
 It requires high quality sky scattering enabled (more on that later) and MWSE to be installed.
 However, a more modern alternative in the form of **Weather Adjuster**, a mod we will install further ahead, is available.

 Because Morrowind wasn't designed with distant land in mind, certain in-game scenarios which affect the landscape of Morrowind can cause annoying visual issues in the form of pop-ins or fade outs. **Distant static overrides** tell MGE XE to ignore standard distant land generation rules in order to account for these scenarios.